pip-services/pip-services-docs/content/en/conceptual/persistences/sqlserver_persistence/_index.md

   Not available
 {{< /tabsection >}}

-Now, we create an instance of this class and configure it according to our database’s configuration parameters via the configure() method.
+Now, we create an instance of this class and configure it according to our database's configuration parameters via the configure() method.

 {{< tabsection >}}
   {{< include "./__code6_node.md" >}}